golbin/CycleGAN/README.md

 - `train.py` : A script for CycleGAN training
 - `transfer.py` : A script for transferring with pre-trained model

+# TODO

+- [] Visualizing training progress with Visdom
+- [] Add some nice generated images and videos :-)

 ## References

 - https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix